 On trial level all participants get faster as they progress in the task.
 The MTL group has the highest average reaction time for a trial significantly differing from the control and ETL groups, while the latter two do not differ from each.
 How quickly each group speeds up across trials also differs significantly.
 The slope of speeding up in later trials is steepest for the MTL group, followed by the control group and flattest for the ETL group.
 These differences are tested for using a hierarchical model that account for the repeated measures aspect of this data, using the R lmer function of the lme4 package (Version 1.0-5).
 The model includes as predictors (fixed effects) the trial number, group and their interaction and a random-effects participant term nested in the three groups.
 This random effect captures the repeated-measures aspect of the data and individual differences, if they exist.
 The significant fixed effect for trial number (β = –2.537, t = – 18.139) indicates that all subjects decrease their reaction times later with each trial.
 The significant fixed effect for the MTL group (t = 2.615) and the lack thereof for the ETL group (β = –58.623, t = – 0.563) show that the MTL group was significantly slower (272.115 ms on average) than the control group.
 The significant interactions with each group (β = 0.644, t = 3.253 for MTL and β = –0.845, t = – 4.260 for ETP) imply that the slopes for this decrease in reaction times differ across groups.

-Fig. S: Change in reaction times based depending on how far subjects are in the task broken down by groups.
+Fig. S2: Change in reaction times based depending on how far subjects are in the task broken down by groups.
 Top panel is drawn from raw data and smoothed with loess curves.
 Bottom panel is based on multilevel model fit.

 We examined whether reaction times (RTs) on trial level analysis had an effect on the number of intransitivities.
 A multilevel model with fixed effects for centered RTs and centered quadratic term for RTs, as well as, groups and random intercepts for each participant confirmed that trials where participants took longer were involved in more intransitivites with an RT fixed effect (β = 0.0008, t = 12.586).
 This translates to roughly one more intransitivity per trial for every two second a participant spends on it, especially after the first second.
 Intransitivities happen even when participants work harder and spend more time.
 Additionally this model confirmed the MTL group making significantly more intransitivities per trial (β = 0.611, t = 3.288) and captured the non-linear effects as seen in Figure S2 (β = –1.085*10–7, t = –7.554).
 There were no significant interactions.
 Notably this model is also significantly better in predicting the number of intransitivites a trial is involved in compared to one only with a fixed effect with group and random intercepts for subjects (χ2(4) = 479.69; p <0.001) accounting for variation captured by the previously significant intercept in the simpler model and not changing the effect of the MTL group markedly (β = 0.686, t = 3.853).
+To make sure that the reaction time was not affected by the timed out trials these trials, along with the participant who timed out of most trials and trials faster than 600 ms and longer than 5500 ms were excluded from these models.
+These accounted for 0.08 %, 1.10 %, 1.4 % and 0.01 % percent of all trials.

-Fig. S: Number of intransitivites each trial was involved in as a function of reaction times.
+Fig. S3: Number of intransitivites each trial was involved in as a function of reaction times.